cdoremus/deno-blog/posts/Building_Fullstack_React_Apps_with_Ultra.2022-12-04.md

 ### React Query

-[`ReactQuery`](https://tanstack.com/query/v4/docs/adapters/react-query) is a data management API that is used in the app to make API calls for user data.
+[`ReactQuery`](https://tanstack.com/query/v4/docs/adapters/react-query) is a data management API used in the app to make API calls for user data.
 It provides intelligent caching, prefetching, pagination features among others.
 Version 4 also supports React suspense for asynchronous data fetching.

 React Query setup in **Ultra** is somewhat complicated, so it is advised that you bring it in when running the `create.ts` project-creation script.
 You'll noticed that a `src/react-query` folder has been created.
 The `query-client.ts` file inside the `react-query` folder initializes a `QueryClient` class containing a `suspense: true` option for React suspense support.